sailscastshq/docs.sailscasts.com/docs/sails-pay/lemonsqueezy.md

 5. **Configure webhooks**: Set up webhook endpoints and obtain your signing secret

 ::: tip
 Lemon Squeezy uses test mode by default for new stores.
 You can build and test your integration completely before enabling live payments.
+See [Test Mode](https://docs.lemonsqueezy.com/help/getting-started/test-mode#test-card-numbers) for test card numbers.
 :::

 ## Installation